Kabuki syndrome: Management

+Management is supportive, aimed at improving quality of life.
 Newly diagnosed patients with Kabuki syndrome will often undergo tests that are aimed at detecting common abnormalities associated with the syndrome.
 They include an echocardiogram (ultrasound of the heart) for detection of structural heart defects, kidney ultrasound for detection of structural renal abnormalities, immunoglobulin levels, pneumococcal titers and a hearing screening test.
 Further evaluation and testing by specialists may be indicated in addition to cardiology, nephrology, allergy/immunology, audiology-mentioned above.
 This may include orthopedics (such as hip dysplasia), pulmonary (sleep study to rule out obstructive sleep apnea due to hypotonia), ophthalmology evaluation (vision screen), ENT evaluation (hearing evaluation), Neurology evaluation (i.e. if seizures present), Hematology evaluation (if bleeding disorder), GI evaluation (if gi abnormalities), or others as needed.

-There is no specific treatment for Kabuki syndrome.
+There are currently no Kabuki syndrome specific treatments and there is no cure.
 Treatment plans are customized to address the symptoms the individual is experiencing.
 For example, someone experiencing seizures will be treated with the standard anti-epilepsy therapies.
 Additionally, patients with Kabuki syndrome are routinely evaluated and monitored to address problems that may develop, such as vision or hearing problems, or cognitive difficulties.
 If congenital heart disease is present, prophylactic antibiotics may be recommended before any procedures such as dental work that might cause infection.